Third-language translators: Humans or machines, they demonstrate how you get what you pay for in Japanese-to-English translation.

 The Old Approach Lives On.

-Setting aside the third-language translators for a moment, the idea of having a person native to the source language (Japanese for Japanese-to-English translation) but with only non-native ability in the target language (English in Japanese-to-English translation) is nothing new; it has been the standard approach in Japanese-to-English translation for as long as English has been important to Japan in communicating with non-English speakers.
+Setting aside the third-language translators for a moment, the idea of having a person native to the source language (Japanese for Japanese-to-English translation) but with only non-native ability in the target language (English in Japanese-to-English translation) is nothing new; it has been the standard approach in Japanese-to-English translation for as long as English has been important to Japan in communicating with non-Japanese speakers.
 The reasons for this include cost, but there is also the long-standing misconception (by some Japanese people) that only a Japanese person could understand the Japanese-language source text.
 Many times, but not always, a hapless native English speaker (often not a translator) is given the job of repairing a poor Japanese-to-English translation.
-Because the translation repair personnel are often not even able to read the original Japanese text, the repair work can turn a bad translation into a mistranslation that reads well in English.
+Because the translation repair personnel are often not even able to read the original Japanese text, the repair work can turn a bad translation into a mistranslation, but one that reads well in English.
 Several more recent developments have encouraged even further transgressions of the into-native-language rule.

 The Huge Demand and Tolerance for Poorly Done Japanese-to-English Translations

 As an example, the largest demand segment for Japanese-to-English translation in the US is arguably civil (mostly patent) litigation involving Japanese companies.
 The rules of what is called discovery in civil procedure in the US enable a party to litigation to compel an adversary to disclose huge numbers of documents.
 If the disclosing party is a Japanese entity, most of these discovery documents will be in Japanese, leading to a large demand for translation.
-Because the time and expense (even if done by a large group of very inexpensive translators) would be prohibitive, the usual approach is that of a multistage document review, whereby the starting universe of documents—which could be many thousands of pages—is ultimately reduced to a more-reasonable volume, which can still be very large.
+Because the time and expense (even if done by a large group of very inexpensive translators) would be prohibitive, the usual approach is that of a multistage document review (triaging), whereby the starting universe of documents—which could be many thousands of pages—is ultimately reduced to a more-reasonable volume, which can still be very large.

 Enter Japanese-to-English Translators in China